-Falling to the ground, he heard a voice saying to him, "Saul, Saul, why are you persecuting Me?"Acts 9:4(HCSB)
+and he fell to the ground and heard a voice saying to him, "Saul, Saul, why are you persecuting Me?"Acts 9:4(NASB)

-Paul had played havoc with the Church, entering into homes where he dragged-off both men and women to jail.
+Paul had played havoc with the Church, entering into homes where he dragged both men and women to jail.
 He was influential in Christian persecution in the early Church, causing many to scatter abroad - preaching the gospel of Christ as they fled.
-But the men and women that Paul abused and killed were members of Christ's own body - the Church, and in persecuting believers he was also persecuting the Lord Jesus Christ.
+But the men and women that Paul abused and killed were members of Christ's own body.
+They were members of the Church, and in persecuting believers he was also persecuting the Lord Jesus Christ.

-Loving Father, open my eyes to see more of the Lord Jesus as did the apostle Paul, and I pray that all I do may be to Your glory and not what I perceive to be Your will or founded on the traditions of man, in Jesus name I pray, AMEN.
+Loving Heavenly Father, open my eyes to see more of the Lord Jesus as did the apostle Paul.
+I pray that everything I say and do may be done for Your glory.
+Increase my knowledge and understanding of Your will for my life, and may I be careful not to exchange the truth of God's Word for man's developed traditions.
+In Jesus’ name I pray, AMEN.